 Simmered Taro and Squid is a traditional Japanese dish in which the creamy texture of taro and the tender texture of squid pair nicely.
-The sweet and savory simmering sauce infused with the flavor of squid offers a unique and delicious taste experience.
+The sweet and savory simmering sauce infused with squid offers a unique and delicious taste experience.

 Jump to: